borditamas/arrowhead-basic-demo-clients/Instructions.md

 10) Change the target paths in gitignore
 11) Import the project as a maven project into your IDE
 12) Customize the application.properties and create the certificates accordingly

+PROVIDER:

+1) Create your own packages
+2) Add the basic package into the main class